niyajmohammed/niyajmohammed.github.io/conferences.md

 #  2024
-— 19thth Annual Conference on Economic Growth and Development, Indian Statistical Institute, New Delhi, IN
+— 19thth Annual Conference on Economic Growth and Development, Indian Statistical Institute, New Delhi, India